gitpod-io/retired-gatsby-website/static/release-notes/2019-04-05/april-2019.md

 ## GitHub App / Prebuilt Workspaces 🚀

-We have been busy developing a [new GitHub app](https://github.com/marketplace/gitpod-io), that once installed on your repository will prebuild your project on every push.
+We have been busy developing a <a href="https://github.com/marketplace/gitpod-io" target="_blank">new GitHub app</a>, that once installed on your repository will prebuild your project on every push.
 On GitHub pull requests this is communicated through a status check.

 ![Prebuilt Check on PR](./img/prebuilt-check.png)